MarcelBurgunder/job_app_squared/README.md

 In the current version of this application we do not support attaching a resume or cover letter - this will be enabled in the immediate next release when file upload is fixed.

+The application also currently exposes custom fields like veteran status, race, and gender, but the Greenhouse application currently does not support them, so they won't be read.
+An immediate followup will involve enabling these in Greenhouse such that they can be read.

 ### Future Iterations

 1. Greenhouse API as a Reusable Package